 A New Lens Of Seeing Human Capital Management Platform- Gautam Ghosh [Interview]

 Gautham Ghosh is a well-known HR influencer, ranked among the topmost in the world.
-He is a writer and a speaker, one of his fields of expertise is business blogging and is known as ‘The Authority for Business Blogging’ by the press.
+He is a writer and a speaker, one of his fields of expertise is business blogging and is known as ‘The Authority for Business Blogging’

 About Gautam Gosh